patricktrainer/patricktrainer.github.io/content/posts/styleguide-Style-guides-for-Google-originated-open.md

 ---
     title: styleguide-Style-guides-for-Google-originated-open
     date: 2021-01-01
     draft: true
     tags: []
 ---

-            # styleguide-Style-guides-for-Google-originated-open

-All new code should contain the following and existing code should be updated to be compatible when possible:
+# styleguide-Style-guides-for-Google-originated-openAll new code should contain the following and existing code should be updated to be compatible when possible:
 ```
 from __future__ import absolute_import
 from __future__ import division
 from __future__ import print_function
 ```
-If you are not already familiar with those, read up on each here: [absolute imports](https://www.python.org/dev/peps/pep-0328/), [new `/` division behavior](https://www.python.org/dev/peps/pep-0238/), and [the print function](https://www.python.org/dev/peps/pep-3105/).### 2.21.1 Definition
+If you are not already familiar with those, read up on each here: [absolute imports](https://www.python.org/dev/peps/pep-0328/), [new `/` division behavior](https://www.python.org/dev/peps/pep-0238/), and [the print function](https://www.python.org/dev/peps/pep-3105/).
+### 2.21.1 Definition
 Type annotations (or “type hints”) are for function or method arguments and return values:
 ```
 def func(a: int) -> List[int]: